-This oil is also sometimes referred to as hemp oil.
-This is because cold-pressing hemp seeds get it.
-The seed oil has several health benefits, and this is one of the things that makes it a front runner for substituting it in recipes that call for cooking oil.
-Not to worry, there’s little to no risk of intoxication when using hemp seed oil.
+This oil can also be referred to as hemp oil and has several health benefits.
+This is one of the reasons why it is a front runner for substituting it in recipes that call for cooking oil.
+But don’t worry; there is no risk of intoxication when using hemp seed oil.

 Its light nature makes it usable for salad dressings.
 Just like coconut oil, it is beneficial for the skin.
-It’s rich in fatty acids.
+It is also rich in fatty acids.
 Use it in equal amounts as you would coconut oil.

-For cooking, make sure that you get the cold-pressed grapeseed oil.
+For cooking, make sure you get the cold-pressed grapeseed oil.
 It has a high smoking point, and as such, it is pretty versatile.
 You can use it for salad dressings, as well as roasting.
 You can also use it for baking.

 Its versatility makes it a good substitute for coconut oil.
 For example, you can use equal amounts of grapeseed oil as you would coconut oil.

 This is one of the more common substitutes, and it is more readily available.
 Olive oil is from the olive plant.
 However, extra virgin olive oil is considered untouched and has fewer chemicals.
 As a result, it has a lot of health benefits; it contains numerous nutrients.

 It makes a good coconut oil substitute because it is packed full of nutrients and easier to find.
 In addition, it can be used in equal amounts.
 The downside of using olive oil is that it has a more robust flavor, so it is not well suited for baking.

 Sunflower seed oil is taken from sunflower seeds.
 It has a high smoke point and tastes a bit on the nutty side.
 The high smoke point makes it a good substitute, especially when frying, sautéing, and baking.